A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Extending QZMAC

 Extensive experimentation (reported in Sec.~\ref{sec:Experiments}) reveals that \emph{absence} of activity on the channel can be detected without error.
 This means that whenever a queue that is supposed to transmit (incumbent, $i^*=\argmax{i\in[N]}V_i(t)$ or the SU) is empty, all CCAs across the network in that minislot report a \enquote{clear channel.} In detection theoretic parlance, the probability of a \emph{false alarm} is zero, i.e., $p_{FA} = 0$.
-On the other hand, our observation is (see Sec.~\ref{sec:Experiments}) that the probability of CCA declaring an \enquote{active} channel as \enquote{clear} is not zero, i.e., $p_{miss} > 0$.
-However, our experiments show that $p_{miss}\approx3\times10^{-6}$, i.e., CCA miss is a rare event.
-In Sec.~\ref{appendix:CCAinQZMAC} in the Appendix, we list the different types of misalignment that such errors can produce across the columns of the aforementioned $V(t)$ matrix of which only the category termed M2 therein, necessitates modifications to QZMAC.
+On the other hand, our observation is that the probability of CCA declaring an \enquote{active} channel as \enquote{clear} is not zero, i.e., $p_{miss} > 0$.
+However, our experiments show that $p_{miss}\approx3\times10^{-6}$, i.e., CCA miss is a \emph{rare} event. \\ We begin by listing the different types of misalignment such errors can produce across the columns of the aforementioned $V(t)$ matrix in \cite[Sec.~11.14]{mohan-etal21low-delay-iot}, of which only the category termed M2 therein, necessitates modifications to QZMAC.
+We explain therein, how QZMAC automatically resolves the other types of misalignment.
 A misalignment of type M2 occurs when the $i^*$ Node assumes that the incumbent is empty and, being \emph{nonempty,} begins transmitting.
-Naturally, the transmissions from the two nodes collide \emph{persistently,} and further provisions are now required within QZMAC to extricate the network from this state. \\ The polling portion is modified as follows.
-We set a threshold $K_{thr}$ such that any time the transmitting node(s) perceive $K_{thr}$ time outs, the node(s) assume it is due to CCA errors.
-These transmitting nodes then enter a state we term \enquote{{\tt COLL}} and Subroutine~\ref{protocol:RESET} is triggered.
-Informally, the subroutine does the following. { \begin{enumerate} \item Until the transmitting nodes receive a reset beacon (denoted {\tt RSTBCN}), the first $T_p$ minisolt of every slot following the $K_{thr}$ timeouts is 'BUSY', ensuring no other queues attempt transmissions during those slots. \item In every such slot, the transmitting nodes perform a random backoff and transmit a RESET RQST packet to the base station. \item Upon reception of a RESET RQST packet, the Base Station broadcasts a RESET beacon. \end{enumerate} }
+Naturally, the transmissions from the two nodes collide \emph{persistently,} and further provisions are now required within QZMAC to extricate the network from this state.
+Due to paucity of space, we refer the reader to \cite[Sec.~7.2]{mohan-etal21low-delay-iot} for the \texttt{RESET} subroutine designed to do precisely this. \textbf{Short term unfairness.} Given that QZMAC is based on exhaustive service, nodes might end up being starved for service in the short term.
+We analyze the short term fairness performance of QZMAC in \cite[Sec.~4.6]{mohan-etal21low-delay-iot}.
+To alleviate this issue, we modify QZMAC using a $K$-limited polling scheduler which we prove is \textit{throughput optimal} (Prop.~6).